-The Strategy was jointly launched by Minister for Finance, Paschal Donohoe TD, and Michael D’Arcy TD, Minister of State for Financial Services and Insurance.
+The Strategy was launched by the Minister for Finance, Paschal Donohoe TD, and Minister of State for Financial Services and Insurance, Michael D’Arcy TD.

 The employment target for the Strategy is to reach 50,000 people in direct employment in the sector by 2025.
 This compares with 44,000 people directly employed in the sector at the end of 2018.

-1. operating environment pillar focused on ensuring the policy, culture and legislative conditions underpinning IFS will support growth.
+1. The operating environment pillar focuses on ensuring the policy, culture and legislative conditions underpinning international financial services will support growth.

-2. technology and innovation pillar focused on providing a collaborative approach to addressing emerging challenges and opportunities in technological developments.
+2. The technology and innovation pillar focuses on providing a collaborative approach to addressing emerging challenges and opportunities in technological developments.

-3. talent pillar which seeks to ensure that we continue to have skilled people to meet the demands of the IFS sector, including meeting new and changing skills.
+3. The talent pillar which seeks to ensure that we continue to have skilled people to meet the demands of the international financial services sector, including meeting new and changing skills.

-4. communications and promotion pillar focused on ensuring that Ireland’s IFS offering is communicated to all those who are or may be attracted to investing in Ireland.
+4. The communications and promotion pillar focuses on ensuring that Ireland’s international financial offering is communicated to all those who are or may be attracted to investing in Ireland.

-Three horizontal priorities will apply across the four pillars-regionalisation, sustainable finance and diversity.
+Three horizontal priorities apply across the four pillars: regionalisation, sustainable finance, and diversity.

 The Ireland for Finance strategy is a whole-of-government strategy, supported through collaboration between public and private stakeholders.
 The Minister of State for Financial Services and Insurance at the Department of Finance, Michael D’Arcy TD, is responsible for leading the strategy and implementing the annual action plans.

-The Minister of State chairs the public sector High Level Implementation Committee (HLIC), which consists of the senior officials of the Departments of the Taoiseach, of Finance, of Business, Enterprise and Innovation, of Education and Skills, and of Foreign Affairs and Trade, and the CEOs of Enterprise Ireland and the IDA.
-The HLIC provides strategic leadership to continue the development of the sector and ensures coordinated, timely and effective implementation of the strategy.
+The Minister of State chairs the public sector High Level Implementation Committee, which consists of senior officials in the Departments of the Taoiseach, of Finance, of Business, Enterprise and Innovation, of Education and Skills, and of Foreign Affairs and Trade, and the CEOs of Enterprise Ireland and the IDA.
+The High Level Implementation Committee provides strategic leadership to continue the development of the sector and ensures coordinated, timely and effective implementation of the strategy.